TUT-ARG/DCASE2016-baseline-system-python/README.md

       challenge_results: challenge_submission/task_1_acoustic_scene_classification/

-These parameters defines the folder-structure to store acoustic features, feature normalization data, trained acoustic models and evaluation results.
+These parameters defines the folder-structure to store acoustic features, feature normalization data, acoustic models and evaluation results.

 `data: data/`
 : Defines the path where the dataset data is downloaded and stored.
 Path can be relative or absolute.